TAdeJong/pyGPA/README.md

 A python package collecting an assortment of Geometric Phase Analysis algorithms and tools to analyse regular (moiré) lattices.

 Geometric Phase Analysis enables the extraction of a _displacement field_ from a distorted lattice, by comparing to reference waves.
 As such, it is a spatial variant of lock-in amplification.
 This package implements several specializations of GPA.
+In particular:
-In particular, it extends the original GPA algorithm by optimizing over a range of reference vectors, (as previously described by\[[1]((https://doi.org/10.1016/j.optlaseng.2005.10.012)\] to achieve accurate characterization of larger distortions.
+- It extends the original GPA algorithm by optimizing over a range of reference vectors, (as previously described by\[[1](https://doi.org/10.1016/j.optlaseng.2005.10.012)\]) to achieve accurate characterization of larger distortions.
 This is especially useful when analysing (atomic) small angle moiré patterns.

-From the displacement field, it is possible to extract local properties of the underlying lattice, but also to correct for the distortion, a process known in STM as the Lawler-Fujita algorithm \[[2](https://doi.org/10.1038/nature09169)\].
+- From the displacement field, it is possible to extract local properties of the underlying lattice.
+- It is also possible from this displacement field, to correct for the distortion, a process known in STM as the Lawler-Fujita algorithm \[[2](https://doi.org/10.1038/nature09169)\].

-Once the displacement field is known, it is also possible to perform unit cell averaging directly from the distorted image.
+- Once the displacement field is known, it is also possible to perform unit cell averaging directly from the distorted image, creating low-noise or higher magnification (depending on the PSF of the instrument) images of the unit cell.
+- This unit cell average can be extended back to the full image to create a low noise version, or explore difference from mean unit cell.

 ## See also